techyian/ReportViewer.NET/readme.md

 # ReportViewer.NET

-Welcome to ReportViewer.NET, a C#/.NET library which allows you to render SQL Server Reporting Services (SSRS) reports from within a web page hosted by ASP.NET Core.
+Welcome to ReportViewer.NET, a C#/.NET library which allows you to render SQL Server Reporting Services (SSRS) reports from within a web page.

 The library works by parsing RDL files which you must register, along with DataSources, and the elements and expressions within the RDL file are then transformed into HTML.